DanWahlin/Observable-Store/README.md

     }
     ```

-1. Add a service (you can call it a store if you'd like) that extends ObservableStore<T>.
-Pass the interface or model class that represents the shape of your store data in for T.
+1. Add a service (you can optionally calll it a store if you'd like) that extends ObservableStore<T>.
+Pass the interface or model class that represents the shape of your store data in for T as shown next:

     ``` typescript
     @Injectable()
-    export class CustomersStore extends ObservableStore<StoreState> {
+    export class CustomersService extends ObservableStore<StoreState> {

     }
     ```

 1. In the constructor add a call to `super()`.
-Currently the store will allow you to turn tracking of store state changes on and off using the `trackStateHistory` property.
+The store allows you to turn tracking of store state changes on and off using the `trackStateHistory` property.

     ``` typescript
     constructor() {